Observational Study of Pediatric Rheumatic Diseases: The CARRA Registry

 - Deborah McCurdy (ucla)

-- Emily von Scheven (ucsf)
+- Emily von Scheven, MD (ucsf)

 My long-term goal is to improve the care and outcomes of children with rheumatic diseases.
 My research has focused on defining and improving outcomes in pediatric-onset Lupus, evaluating and treating childhood osteoporosis and addressing the transition needs of patients as they transition from pediatric to adult providers.